St. Kilda Little Penguins - Latest Update About the Closure and New Fee in 2025

 St. Kilda penguins on the rocks at the brakewater

 I got tons of messages asking if there is any chance to see penguins at St. Kilda.
-If you wish to spot the little blue penguins before 2024, the best location is Phillip Island, where the little blue penguin population is hitting records.
-Last October, 5440 penguins were seen in one evening in just 50 minutes.
+If you wish to spot the little blue penguins before 2025, the best location is Phillip Island, where the little blue penguin population is hitting records.
+In October 2023, 5440 penguins were seen in one evening in just 50 minutes.
 Experts think the reason for these records is the food availability caused by "La Nina".
 Because of the wetter conditions, there are plenty of sardines and anchovies.
 It is an almost two hours drive south of St. Kilda or book a guided tour via GetYourGuide at no extra cost with the free cancellation options.

 You will find more about the St. Kilda closure with new information below and other outstanding places close to Melbourne.